 You’ll want to consider options for accelerating and reducing the extensive time, effort, and cost that goes into these development and data quality efforts.
 Wavicle’s cloud migration experts have developed a series of accelerators, or frameworks, to shorten cloud migration projects by weeks and months.

 - Database Converter: Speeds up migration to cloud data warehouses such as Amazon Redshift and Snowflake and data lakes by ensuring database table structures are accurately converted from one database solution to another, reducing the effort by 20% – 25%.

 - Data Capturer: Verifies the quality of data in the cloud.
-By querying tables across legacy and cloud environments, it compares contents and identifies errors so they can be quickly addressed trust restored.
+By querying tables across legacy and cloud environments, it compares contents and identifies errors so they can be quickly addressed and trust restored.

-- Data Integration Code Converter: Saves months of development time by automating replication of ETL business logic and jobs from on-premises solutions and recreating them in a cloud-based data integration solution
+- Data Integration Code Converter: Saves months of development time by automating the replication of ETL business logic and jobs from on-premises solutions and recreating them in a cloud-based data integration solution

 Cloud data integration: 9 Ways You Can Be Faster, Nimbler, Smarter with Talend Cloud